Gold Coast Australia So Much More Than Surfers Paradise

 I know this may sound obvious, but wear clothes that are appropriate for a boat.

 You need to be in comfortable clothes that you can easily move around in.
-You don't want to be in flowing skirts ladies!
+You don't want to be in short tight skirts or long flowing ones, ladies!
 The gentlemen may enjoy watching you spend the entire trip trying to keep from flying up!
 But you won't be concentrating on the reason you are there!

 Sneakers or comfortable sensible shoes are the best options for boats as well.
 You want to have sure footing as you move around.